bakhirev/assayo/README.md

 - **Visual theme**.
 To do this, you need to prepare a CSS file with new styles and specify its URL in the ```theme``` parameter.
 Example: ```?theme=//company.com/some.css```.
 You can use class names as selectors.
 Most of them do not change in new versions.
 - **Language**.
 You can set language in the URL parameter ```lang```.
 Example: ```?lang=es```

-### How to add or edit a translation?

-You can add a new translation or correct an existing one in the ```ts/translations/``` folder and create a Pull Request.

 ### How to sign commits?

 Follow the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/).
 Example: